Sub-Riemannian interpolation inequalities: Introduction

 If $\mu_1$ is not absolutely continuous, an analogous result holds, provided that $t \in [0,1)$, and that in \eqref{eq:jacinterpineq-intro} the second term on the right hand side is omitted. \end{theorem}

-A key role in our proof is played by a positivity lemma (cf.\ Lemma \ref{l:keylemma1}) inspired by \cite[Ch.\ 14, Appendix: Jacobi fields forever]{V-oldandnew}.
-At a technical level, the non positive definiteness of the sub-Riemannian Hamiltonian presents some non-trivial difficulties.
+Theorem \ref{t:jacointerpineq} is proved in Section~\ref{s:iipt4}.
+A key role in the proof is played by a positivity lemma (cf.\ Lemma \ref{l:keylemma1}) inspired by \cite[Ch.\ 14, Appendix: Jacobi fields forever]{V-oldandnew}, which allows to overcome the non positive definiteness of the sub-Riemannian Hamiltonian.
 Moreover, with respect to previous approaches, we stress that we do not make use of any canonical frame, playing the role of a parallel transported frame.

-Concerning the sub-Riemannian distortion coefficients, it is interesting to observe that they can be explicitly computed in terms of the aforementioned sub-Riemannian Jacobi fields.
-In this regard, the main result is given by Lemma~\ref{l:distortioncomputed}, which then is used in Section~\ref{s:esempi} to yield explicit formulas in different examples.
+Concerning the sub-Riemannian distortion coefficients, they can be explicitly computed in terms of sub-Riemannian Jacobi fields (cf.\ Lemma~\ref{l:distortioncomputed}).
+This relation is then used in Section~\ref{s:esempi} to yield explicit formulas in different examples.

-Thanks to this relation, we are able to deduce general properties of sub-Rieman\-nian distortion coefficients, which are remarkably different with respect to their Riemannian counterpart.
-For example, even in the most basic examples, $\beta_t(x,y)$ does \emph{not} depend on the distance between $x$ and $y$, but rather on the covector joining them.
-Moreover, their asymptotics is not related with the topological dimension (but with the geodesic one).
-These properties of distortion coefficients are discussed in Section~\ref{s:distortionproperties}.
-To better highlight the difference with respect to the Riemannian case, we anticipate the following statement.
+Even in the most basic examples, the distortion coefficients have some peculiar features that have no analogue in the Riemannian case.
+These are discussed in Section~\ref{s:distortionproperties}.
+Here we only give the following statement, which also allows us to introduce the important concept of geodesic dimension (for a proof see Section~\ref{s:distortionproperties}).